ipodscott/FlippyBook/README.md

 `` $files = glob("$pulp/*.{jp2,jpg,jpeg,gif,png}", GLOB_BRACE);``
 ``?> ``

-The TOC statrs he incrementation at 2 so the front and back cover so they can be titled manually.
+On line 30 the TOC starts the incrementation at 2 so the front and back cover can titled manually and prevents the cover from have a title of 0.

 ``<?php for ($i=2; $i<count($files); $i++)``
 ``{``